What are the 5 most populous US states?

 1. California

-America’s most populous state is The Golden State, with 39,557,045 citizens – more than 10 million more than Texas – spread across about 148,000 square miles of land.
+America’s most populous state is The Golden State, with 39,557,045 citizens – about 10 million more than Texas – spread across about 148,000 square miles of land.

 CLICK HERE FOR THE FOX NEWS APP